Prevent Healthcare Data Breaches: A 12-Step Guide

 Unexpected encrypted files often indicate ransomware.
 If files suddenly have new extensions and won’t open, you’re likely dealing with ransomware.
 Act fast to contain it.

-Behavioral indicators catch what static IOCs miss, particularly novel attacks and living-off-the-land techniques (where attackers use legitimate system tools instead of malware).
+Behavioral indicators catch what static IOCs miss, particularly new attacks and living-off-the-land techniques (where attackers use legitimate system tools instead of malware).

 Failed login attempts spiking across multiple accounts suggests credential stuffing.
 A single account with many failures might be a forgotten password.
 Hundreds of accounts with a few failures each?
 That’s an attack.